MarieCHessler/yoga-and-more/README.md

 * **Classes and Times section**
     * The Classes and Times section includes the classes and times for yoga, pilates, meditation and private classes, which makes it easy for the user to see what classes are the most suitable.
-    * The short description of the different classes are helpful for the user to find out what there is to choose from and what level of experience is needed.
+    * The short descriptions of the different classes are helpful for the user to find out what there is to choose from and what level of experience is needed.
     * The fixed background image enhances feeling of the studio, thanks to the harmonious colors and content.
     * The button shaped link below the text invites the user to take a look at some pictures from the studio and get inspired.